sasanmehrabian/sasanmehrabian.github.io/_pages/qf.md

 4. [Option Pricing using Binomial Tree and Black-Scholes Models:](https://sasanmehrabian.github.io/option/)

-	The Binomial Tree model and the Black-Scholes Model are explained in details to determine the price of an option.
+	The Binomial Tree model and the Black-Scholes Model are explained in details.
+An R code is presented to illustrate how to price a call or put option.

 <img src="{{ site.url }}{{ site.baseurl }}/images/LIBOR/qf.jpg">